iambelloopeyemi/iambelloopeyemi/README.md

 Frontend Web Developer
 ------------------

-Opeyemi is a value-driven Frontend Web Developer, dedicated to providing businesses with the utmost value through my extensive knowledge and skills in a diverse array of frontend web technologies.
+Opeyemi is a value-driven Frontend Web Developer, dedicated to providing the utmost value through my extensive knowledge and skills in a diverse array of frontend web technologies.
 I excel as a collaborative team player, quick to grasp new technologies, adept at crafting high-quality code, and committed to following best practices.

 * 🌍  I'm based in Lagos, Nigeria
 * 🧠  I'm learning Data Structures and Algorithm